-Retention, Archiving and Deletion Policy
+Use, Retention, Archiving and Deletion of Information

 DCC-i understands the requirement not to retain personal information longer than is necessary and operates procedures to comply with this, whilst still ensuring that data is available for legitimate interests, legal requirements and contractual purposes.

 Below is a list of common areas of DCC-i business and the associated retention and deletion policy, however this list is not exhaustive and all requests for deletion will be considered.

-Emails - DCC-i operates a standard retention of email for up to 7 years.
-This enables DCC-i to be able to respond to all data requests, contract disputes, evidence services delivered and legal matters.
+Emails - As data should not be kept for longer than it is needed, we ask that employees maintain good housekeeping of their email accounts, including the routine deletion of emails that are no longer required.
+Email that may relate to matters of finance, complaints, contract disputes, evidence services delivered and/or legal matters can be kept for up to 7 years if required.
 If contracts have ended the emails will be archived.
 Contact information will not be used for any other purposes than those they were originally initiated for.